piku235/JungiThemeBundle/Resources/doc/theme-resolver.md

 ### Creating theme resolver

-I will show you how to create a theme resolver on an example.
-Let's say that we're creating a theme resolver whose task will be to return a theme chosen by user.
+I will show you how to create a theme resolver on the example.
+Let's say that we're creating a theme resolver whose task will be to return a theme chose by user.
 If the user hasn't chosen any theme then a default theme for users will be returned.
-However a user can be not authenticated, then let us assume that the theme resolver will return null.
+However the user can be not authenticated, then lets say that the theme resolver will return null in this case.

 The theme resolver could look like below: